KQM-git/TCL/docs/evidence/characters/anemo/sucrose.md

 **Significance:**

-* Use buffs in the right order: Buff sucrose first (this only means albedo) to maximize EM share to rest of party.
+* Use buffs in the right order: Buff Sucrose first (this only means albedo) to maximize EM share to rest of party.
-* Time your buffs. its possible to switch back to sucrose before these buffs end to extend the effective duration of A4.
+* Time your buffs. its possible to switch back to Sucrose before these buffs end to extend the effective duration of A4.
 * Quickswap with Instructors set doesn't need proc the buff with a normal attack first before E.

 ## Constellation Mechanics